JeffLepp/systems-programming-c/README.md

 This directory contains multiple standalone systems programming projects written in C. Each subdirectory is an independent project with its own build and run instructions.
-Written during Fall of 2025.
+Written during Fall of 2025 for my systems course.

 The projects focus on core operating systems and networking concepts, including:
 - Filesystem data structures